-Rachel Kerr is a contemporary historian working on transitional and post-conflict justice and memory and international law and war.
-She co-convenes the War Crimes Research Group, the BISA International Law and Politics Working Group and the London Transitional Justice Network.
+Professor Rachel Kerr is a contemporary historian working on transitional and post-conflict justice and memory and international law and war.
+She co-convenes the War Crimes Research Group at King’s.
+She also co-convenes the SSPP Visual and Embodied Methodologies Network with Dr Jelke Boesten (Development Studies) and Professor Cathy McIlwaine (Geography).

 Rachel joined King’s in 2003 as a Lecturer to develop the now long-standing War Studies Online programmes, having previously worked in academic publishing for Polity Press.
 She holds a BA in International History and Politics from the University of Leeds and an MA and PhD in War Studies from King’s College London.